-Growing organically can be very challenging, and that's why more and more growers are turning to super soil.
-Super soil is a way to drastically increase your success with organic growing, and allows growers of any skill level to achieve a heavy, plentiful harvest.
+Growing organically can be very challenging, and that's why more and more growers are turning to a super soil recipe.
+Super soil is a way to increase your success with organic growing, and allows growers of any skill level to achieve a heavy, plentiful harvest.

 What is super soil?